WalterAlvar/GetToKnowYouGN3/GetToKnowYou.md

 ### I came from:

-Turkey, it is in Asia and Europe at the same time.
+Turkey, it is between Asia and Europe at the same time.

 ### My Favorite foods are: